cjpgdk/piwikanalyticsjs-prestashop/README.md

 Installation
 --------------
 to install the module from [PrestaShop modules] page without using ftp you need to download the zip file called _"piwikanalyticsjs_prestashop-1.4.zip"_ this is a packaged version of the module that can be uploaded from module admin in [PrestaShop] by clicking on "Add new module/Upload module", always look for latest release under [releases]

+after installation of this module make sure the following settings are set correctly

+1

+    Back Office => Preferences => Performance
+        under "CCC (Combine, Compress and Cache)"
+        - option "Compress inline JavaScript in HTML" must be set to "Keep inline JavaScript in HTML as original"

+ 2

+    404 error pages are tracked in the same way prestashop module "pagesnotfound" do it this means that all 404 http errors must be redirected to 404.php using a .htaccess file like this
+    # Catch 404 errors
+    ErrorDocument 404 /shop-folder/404.php
+    this rule is generated in Back Office => Tools => Generators

 read more view images see the following link http://cmjnisse.github.io/piwikanalyticsjs-prestashop